jacoblee93/fully-local-pdf-chatbot/README.md

 - [Voy](https://github.com/tantaraio/voy) as the vector store, fully WASM in the browser.
 - [Ollama](https://ollama.ai/) to run an LLM locally and expose it to the web app.
 - [LangChain.js](https://js.langchain.com) to call the models, perform retrieval, and generally orchestrate all the pieces.
-- [Transformers.js](https://huggingface.co/docs/transformers.js/index) to run embeddings in the browser.
+- [Transformers.js](https://huggingface.co/docs/transformers.js/index) to run open source [Nomic](https://www.nomic.ai/) embeddings in the browser.

 I wanted to run as much of the app as possible directly in the browser, but you can swap in [Ollama embeddings](https://js.langchain.com/docs/modules/data_connection/text_embedding/integrations/ollama) as well.